ben-razor/planet-xtax-evm/README.md

 This repository contains contracts for storing cells and planets as NFTs on Evmos.

-# About Planet XtaX

-Are you tired of Earth?

-When megacorps steal your dreams,
-and imprison them in a cold, dark database...

-It's time to build a new world

 ## The Elements

 #### Cells

-* A cube with characteristics defined by a schema
+* A cell is a cube with characteristics defined by a schema
 * Information such as name and description can be stored
 * Stored as NFTs on Evmos
 * There can only be one owner of a cell with a given set of characteristics